 In 2012 Bill put his name forward to be a Rugby Football Union chairman, landing himself the role in July of that year.
 He also put himself forward for the position of Chairman of World Rugby, claiming the title in May 2016.
 Bill also devotes time to charity, being the Honorary President of the rugby charity Wooden Spoon.
 This charity works to fund projects for children and young people who are disadvantaged in Britain and Ireland.

 Bills years of experience in the rugby sector place him as a favourite for rugby speaking at corporate events.
 With a plethora of personal experiences and inspiring anecdotes to share, Bill is the perfect candidate for your event.

-To book Bill Beaumont as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Bill Beaumont as the rugby speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Bill is known to cover the following topics:

 - Motivational Speaker